 Table of Contents

 Ari Aster is one of modern cinema’s most intriguing filmmakers.
 Known for his meticulously detailed and rather disturbing movies, Aster captured the world’s attention in 2018 with the horror film Hereditary.
 He followed up with Midsommar in 2019, but it would be nearly four years before his third feature film, Beau is Afraid (2023).
-All signs point to Beau is Afraid being Aster’s most ambitious project yet, and anticipation is high.
+Beau is Afraid is Aster’s most ambitious project yet, and it may be the movie that best represents the entirety of the tones present in his short films.

 This article takes a look at Ari Aster’s entire body of work, from his major motion pictures to his short films created before he became known as a well-respected auteur.